Tulane Home Tulane Shield logo linking to site home page

 Doctoral Program

 All doctoral programs in the School of Medicine are combined into a single Basic Medical Science "umbrella" training program where all doctoral students take the same multidisciplinary courses during the first year, and then branch out into different specialties during the second year, which will depend on the students area of interest.
 For current information on the BioMedical Sciences (BMS) doctoral program, check out the BMS home page.
 A list of required & recommended courses for those choosing the pharmacology track can be found on our pharmacology doctoral website.
-Second year doctoral students focusing on a pharmacology emphasis can find more detailed information on their course schedule & uploaded lecture media from the links on the navigation bar above.
-(Access to these resources is however restricted to Tulane students & employees.)
+Second year doctoral students focusing on a pharmacology emphasis can find more detailed information on their course schedule & uploaded lecture media provided on our Canvas Learning Management System, accessible to faculty and registered students.

 Masters Program